bile0026/ucrm_mikrotik_sync/README.md

 If you have a simple network, you can use `ucrm_api.py` to create single queues on a single gateway router.
 If you have a more complex network, `ucrm_api_multi-site.py` builds out a list of parent/child sites and places queues on the respective gateway routers.
 In order for multi-site to work you have to build the data links in UCRM between client sites and "tower" sites, and setup your routers as "tower" sites with IP addresses.
 Also requires a shared API credential on all "tower" routers for the API to make the updates.

 # Current Issues:
 1. SSL not yet working.
-Testing on 6.47.9.
+Testing on 6.47.9 and 6.48.3.
 Haven't found a working combo of SSL options yet.

 # If things aren't working
 1. Check to make sure api is enabled on the router in `/ip/services`